-We currently offer three flagship courses Rise Start, Rise On and Rise Up, as well as a series of complementary products.
-We intend to continue developing new products, as well as further enhancing our existing products.
+We currently offer three flagship courses Rise Start, Rise On and Rise Up, as well as a series of complementary products, primarily through the courses provided at our self-owned and franchised learning centers.
+We intend to continue developing new products, further enhancing our existing products, as well as further develop our online courses and products.
 This process is subject to risks and uncertainties, such as unexpected technical, operational, logistical or other problems that could delay the process temporarily or permanently.
-Moreover, we cannot assure you that any of these new products or enhancement of existing products will fulfill customer needs, match the quality or popularity of those developed by our competitors, achieve widespread market acceptance or generate incremental revenues.
+Moreover, our experience in operating and managing online operations may be relatively limited compared to our offline operations.
+Therefore, we cannot assure you that any of these new products, enhancement of existing products or development of online courses and products will fulfill customer needs, match the quality or popularity of those developed by our competitors, achieve widespread market acceptance or generate incremental revenues.

-In addition, introducing new products or enhancing existing products requires us to make various investments in curriculum and courseware development and management, incur personnel expenses and potentially reallocate other resources.
+In addition, introducing new products, enhancing existing products and expanding online courses and products require us to make various investments in curriculum and courseware development and management, incur personnel expenses and potentially reallocate other resources.
 If we are unable to develop new products or cannot do so in a cost-effective manner, or are otherwise unable to manage effectively the operations of those products, our financial condition and results of operations could be adversely affected.